alphagov/govuk-puppet/development-vm/README.md

 ## 1. Prerequisites and assumptions

-  * You should have an account on GitHub and be added to the `alphagov` organisation
-  * You should have [generated and registered](https://help.github.com/categories/56/articles) an SSH key pair with your GitHub account
   * You are using a Mac
+  * You should have an account on:
+    * GitHub.com (public) and be added to the `alphagov` organisation
+    * GitHub Enterprise (private) and be added to the `gds` organisation
+  * You should have [generated and registered](https://help.github.com/categories/56/articles) SSH key pairs for your Mac for both your GitHub accounts (later you may need to do this on your vagrant box too).
   * You should have installed [VirtualBox](https://www.virtualbox.org/) on your machine (**NB**: you don't need to do any more than install VirtualBox.
 The steps that follow will create your VM.)